-Our main audit procedures performed included the following:
+The main audit procedures that we performed included the following:

-- 1. We understood the internal controls related to the recognition of cargo revenue, including manual and automatic controls. - 2.
-We understood and tested the effectiveness of the information system related to the recognition of cargo revenue. - 3.
-We sampled the airway bills, confirmed that cargo rates were consistent with those stated in airway bills, and verified the accuracy of cargo revenue.
+- 1. We understood and tested the internal controls related to the process of revenue from passenger, including manual and automatic controls. - 2.
+We understood and tested the effectiveness of the information system related to the recognition of passenger revenue. - 3.
+We sampled several flight tickets, which were used and recognized as revenue, to verify whether the boarding date matched the date recorded on the tickets, from advanced sales of tickets, ensuring the occurrence of revenue recognition.